Girl's blood in suspect's trailer, Virginia prosecutor tells jury

 Many of Murphy's family members, who were seated in the public gallery of the Nelson County Circuit Court, wept as Martin detailed the evidence.

-When she didn't return texts or calls the night she disappeared or the morning after, her mother - a postal employee who works nights - said she began fearing the worst.

-"She always called when she was going to be late," Laura Murphy said, sobbing into a handkerchief.

-Although no body or other remains have been found, authorities have charged Taylor with two counts of first-degree murder and one count of abduction with intent to defile.
+Although no body or other remains have been found, authorities have charged Taylor with two counts of first-degree murder and one count of abduction with intent do defile.

 Prosecutors contend that surveillance video at a gas station